mendix/docs/content/refguide8/offline-first.md

 * The initial startup of your mobile app
 * The first startup of your mobile app after your Mendix app is redeployed when the following conditions are matched:
   * There is a network connection
- * You are using a new Mendix version or the domain model used in the offline app has changed
+  * You are using a new Mendix version or the domain model used in the offline-first app has changed
+* After the app user logs in or logs out.

 Synchronization can also be configured via different places in your Mendix app, for example: